kevL/yata/ReadMe.txt

              selected cell, or resizes a currently selected contiguous block of cells.
 A contiguous block is required for multicell cut and copy operations
-RMB        - selects a cell and opens the cell context If a different cell is
+RMB        - selects a cell and opens the cell context.
+If a different cell is
              being editing then a right-click cancels or accepts the edit depending on the Setting "acceptedit="